Angelazhh/FDASNN-for-SPAD-MNIST/README.md

 # FDASNN for SPAD-MNIST

-This repository contains the training, evaluation, firing-rate analysis, and post-training quantization code for the Feature-Decoupled Attention Spiking Neural Network (FDASNN).
-The input images are converted into SPAD event sequences with a distance-dependent optical model before being processed by the multi-step spiking network.
+This repository contains code for SPAD simulation data generation, the Multimodal Fusion Mechanism (MFM), the Feature-Driven Additive Spiking Neural Network (FDASNN), and post-training quantization.
+It also includes scripts for FDASNN training, evaluation, and firing-rate analysis.
+The input images are converted into SPAD event sequences using a distance-dependent optical model before being processed by the MFM and the multi-step spiking network.

 ## Requirements